Sparse Bayesian mass-mapping with uncertainties: hypothesis testing of structure: Sparse MAP Estimators

 Let $\gamma \in \mathbb{C}^M$ be the discretized complex shear field extracted from an underlying discretized convergence field $\kappa \in \mathbb{C}^N$ by a \textit{measurement operator} $\bm{\Phi} \in \mathbb{C}^{M \times N}: \kappa \mapsto \gamma$.
 In the planar setting $\bm{\Phi}$ can be modeled by,

-Here $\bm{\mathsf{F}}$ is the discrete fast Fourier transform (FFT), $\bm{\mathsf{F}}^{-1}$ is the inverse discrete fast Fourier transform (IFFT), and $\bm{\mathsf{D}}$ is a diagonal matrix applying the scaling of the forward model in Fourier space as defined in equation (\ref{eq:KSD}).
-Suppose Gaussian noise with variance $\sigma_n^2$ is present, realistic measurement of $\gamma$ will be contaminated such that:
+Here $\bm{\mathsf{F}}$ is the discrete fast Fourier transform (FFT), $\bm{\mathsf{F}}^{-1}$ is the inverse discrete fast Fourier transform (IFFT), $\bm{\mathsf{M}}$ is a standard masking operator, and $\bm{\mathsf{D}}$ is a diagonal matrix applying the scaling of the forward model in Fourier space as defined in equation (\ref{eq:KSD}).
+In the case of independent and identically distributed \textit{i.i.d.} Gaussian noise, measurement of $\gamma$ will be contaminated such that:

-where $\mathcal{N}(0,\sigma_n^2) \in \mathbb{C}^M$ is additive i.i.d.
-Gaussian noise of variance $\sigma_n^2$.
-Often in WL experiments the total number of binned measurements is less than the number of pixels to be recovered, $M < N$, and the inverse problem becomes ill-posed.
+where $\mathcal{N}(0,\sigma_{i}^2) \in \mathbb{C}^M$ is additive i.i.d.
+Gaussian noise of variance $\sigma_{i}^2$ for pixel $i$.
+Often in weak gravitational lensing experiments the total number of binned measurements is less than the number of pixels to be recovered, $M < N$, and the inverse problem becomes ill-posed.